This healthier version of Beef Stroganoff is made easy in one pot and packed with extra veggies for a nutritious twist on a classic dish.

 - A simple green salad with a light vinaigrette.

-- Roasted vegetables like asparagus or broccoli.
+- Roasted vegetables like asparagus, broccoli or green beans.

-Store: Keep leftovers in an airtight container in the fridge for up to 4 days.
+Storing: Keep leftovers in an airtight container in the fridge for up to 4 days.

 More comfort food meals